csm-kb/csm-kb/README.md

 ... for more details, check out my [LinkedIn](https://linkedin.com/in/kane-bruce)!

 **Projects**
+- Edgetail - a canonical log engine service based on o11y 2.0 best practices; an open-source alternative to Honeycomb and Baselime
 - [fern-go-model](https://github.com/fern-api/fern) - Go Fiber server-side model generator for Fern, an open-source standard and toolset for building effective APIs
 - Osprey - a high-volume (>100M records/day) scalable data ingest API in Rust with Kubernetes, Redis, and Protobuf
 - ... and other open-source contributions!